 As a nation, we are finally starting to take sustainability seriously and acting towards protecting our planet.
 At Doozy, we have always had sustainability at the forefront of our minds.
-However, there is always more to be done.
+However, there is always more that can be done.
 Since the very first Doozy, we have only used wood from sustainable forests to cover our machines and have always provided ethical hot drinks.
 The brands we fill our machines with are often local and/or use innovative packaging and ideas.
 Our biggest challenge currently is the amount of single-use plastic in the machines, but we believe we are close to an answer.
 CSR goes far beyond empty promises at Doozy.

 Ethical hot drinks

 Our coffee is something special.
 We collect the old grounds and give them a new lease of life.
 They are picked up by our coffee company, 918 Coffee, who use them to roast the new coffee beans.
 Our delicious hot drinks selection is Fairtrade and/or Rainforest Alliance certified.
-You can enjoy your latte or tea safe in the knowledge that it has been sourced ethically.
+You can enjoy your latte or tea, safe in the knowledge that it has been sourced ethically.
 Read more about our ethical hot drinks on our Coffee Machines page.

 Read more about our thoughts and plans for plastic-free vending.

 Our latest sustainability efforts involve the team who make our coffee cups.
-They are testing a new cup which can be recycled via any waste paper recycling bin, saving thousands of single-use cups from landfill.
+They are testing a new cup which can be recycled via any waste paper recycling bin, saving thousands of single-use cups from landfills.
 The coffee cup conversation came to a head a few years ago when the government suggested a latte levy for customers who used single-use cups.
-The levy was not put through, but the discussions brought to light the colossal amount of single-use cups that end up in the bin.
-Only a minuscule 2% do make it to the recycling centre.
-This is because of a thin plastic lining inside the cup which has to be stripped and recycled separately.
+The levy was not put through but the discussions brought to light the colossal amount of single-use cups that end up in the bin.
+Only a minuscule 2% make it to the recycling centre.
+This is because of a thin, plastic lining inside the cup which has to be stripped and recycled separately.
 There are only a few centres in the UK which can strip these components, so despite eco-conscious consumers putting cups in the recycling bins, they still end up in landfill.
 Of course, reuse is often best where possible, all of our machines can take reusable coffee cups.